Sha Tin Methodist College

 Sha Tin Methodist College (沙田循道衞理中學), abbreviated as STMC, is a government-subsidised secondary school in Sha Tin, Hong Kong.
 Founded in 1983, it is sponsored by The Methodist Church, Hong Kong to serve the local community together with churches and service centres in the Sha Tin parish.
+Apart from it's main campus located at Sun TIn Wai Estate, there's also a school annex named Ample CAmpus located nearby the main campus.
+There are activity rooms, Robot Learning Centre and Dance Studio, providing more space for students and enhancing the quality of education.

 School features

 Class structure and admission

 The school has adopted a symmetrical class structure.
-There are five classes in each form for F.1 to F.5, and three classes for F.6 and F.7.
-There are no school places in F.4 and F.6 allocated to students from other schools.
+There are four classes in each form for F.1 to F.6.

 School Philosophy and Aims

 Based on the spirit of Jesus Christ, and putting whole-person caring as our top priority, the school aims to provide education on spiritual, moral, intellectual, physical, social and aesthetic aspects, which helps students build a personality in the image of Christ and in the end, to serve people and the society.